Desktop shelf using acrylic sheets

 thingiverse

-Wanted a mini shelf for holding some small electronics on my desk.
-Rather than print the entire thing, I used 3 acrylic sheets and printed the supports to stack them together.
-This design will work for as many shelves as you want.
-The middle sections just screw into each other.
-With a foot and cap covering the threads at both ends.
+Wanted a mini shelf for holding small electronics on my desk.
+Rather than print the entire thing, used 3 acrylic sheets and printed supports to stack them together.
+This design works for as many shelves as you want.
+Middle sections just screw into each other with a foot and cap covering threads at both ends.
 The resulting item was surprisingly nice.
-I bought the acrylic off ebay and used a standard (wood) hand saw to cut it to size.
-Drilling the holes was a bit of an issue.
-I started with a 4mm drill and that was fine, but a 10mm twist drill caused some chipping.
-I believe a Forstner bit it what you are meant to use. **Update:** A cheap step drill works fantastic (apparently adding a little dish soap makes it cut even better).
-If you have a printer that's actually good, I'd imagine that printed shelves in a translucent material would also look really nice.
-I added some non-slip plastic to the bottom of the feet too.
+Bought acrylic off ebay and used a standard (wood) hand saw to cut it to size.
+Drilling holes was a bit of an issue.
+Started with a 4mm drill and that was fine, but a 10mm twist drill caused some chipping.
+Believe a Forstner bit is what you're meant to use. **Update:** A cheap step drill works fantastic (apparently adding a little dish soap makes it cut even better).
+If you have a printer that's actually good, imagine printed shelves in a translucent material would also look really nice.
+Added some non-slip plastic to the bottom of the feet too.

 With this file you will be able to print Desktop shelf using acrylic sheets with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Desktop shelf using acrylic sheets.